VBAndCs/VB-Record-Source-Generator/Readme.md

 Where T is the type of the property.
 Note that this is not needed with value types, as I use the Nullable structure instead.
 It is needed only with value-type params of the `With` methods, so I can set it's default vakue to Nothing (an actual nothing that will be restored in the nullable sturcture), as an indication of that param is missing, so I copy the value of the property from the current record (Me), to the new returned record.

+# To Do:
+It will be helpful if .rec files have intellisense support, formatting, coloring, and syntax errors check.